 - a.
-Fully implement the Riverfront Plan and the James River Park System Master Plan (see Goals 4 and 17). - Support heritage tourism and expand the number of tourism sites that tell stories that have not yet been shared. - c.
-Develop Nodes as destinations through creative place making and branding (see Goal 4). - d.
+Fully implement the Riverfront Plan and the James River Park System Master Plan (see Goals 4 and 17). - Support heritage tourism and expand the number of tourism sites that tell stories that have not yet been shared. - Develop Nodes and Priority Neighborhoods as destinations through creative place making and branding (see Goal 4). - d.
 Preserve and enhance Richmond's beauty and unique community character; natural, historic, and cultural resources; and public art (see Goals 3 and 4).

-Objective 12.2 Host regional, national, and international events.
+Host regional, national, and international events.

 - a.
-Implement the Richmond Region Tourism Master Plan. - b.
-Promote performance venues of varying sizes to attract acts and visitors. - c.
-Promote the region as a location for sports events, such as the Union Cycliste Internationale (UCI) Bike Race and the Monument Avenue 10K.
+Implement the Visit Richmond Tourism Plan. - b.
+Promote performance venues of varying sizes to attract acts and visitors. - Promote the region as a location for sports events, such as the Union Cycliste Internationale (UCI) Bike Race and the Monument Avenue 10K.